Fres Oquendo: Professional career

 In a tough fight against a durable Derric Rossy, Oquendo slipped and tore his meniscus in round 3 and fought 7 rounds with little movement.
 The fight was close as Rossy seemed to take Oquendo's best shots and give back as much.
 When the decision came in Oquendo got the nod in a fight he had to show heart fighting injured.
 He began training and expected to have a great 2014 hopefully fighting for the WBA World Championship, the WBC World Championship or the WBC World Cup Tournament where he would represent his division and country.

 On May 10, 2014, Oquendo fought Galen Brown.
 Oquendo won via a second-round TKO.
-On June 7, 2014, Oquendo fought former champion Ruslan Chagaev, for the vacant WBA regular world heavyweight title.
+On July 6, 2014, Oquendo fought former champion Ruslan Chagaev, for the vacant WBA world heavyweight title.
 Chagaev was the more aggressive fighter in the first four rounds of the fight.
-The remainder of the fight saw both boxers having their ups and downs.
-In the end, two of the judges saw Chagaev as the winner by a slim margin, both scoring it 115-113, while the third judge had it 114-114, ultimately leading to a majority-decision win for Chagaev.
+The remainder of the fight saw both boxers having their ups and downs but Oquendo took over the fight.
+In the end, two of the judges saw Chagaev as the winner by a slim margin, both scoring it 115–113, while the third judge had it 114–114, ultimately leading to a majority-decision win for Chagaev. oquendo was not paid his full $1,000,000 purse and sued the promoter and Chechnyan government in the Southern District of Court in a landmark case which Oquendo won.
+This forced the WBA and the Chagaev team ro a rematch however Chagaev retired.

 In September 2018, Oquendo was slated to fight Manuel Charr for the WBA heavyweight title, but the fight was called off after Charr tested positive for a banned substance.